Armor Granite Garage Floor Epoxy Kit Is Best In Class With Fast Free Shipping & Great Customer Service!

 What is the shelf life of the epoxy and topcoat?

-It's one year for the epoxy and standard topcoat and 6 months for the military grade topcoat.
+If you're not sure exactly when you will be doing your floor there's no need to worry.
+ArmorGarage kits have a one year shelf life for the epoxy and standard topcoat and 6 months for the military grade topcoat.

 Do I need to etch if I grind the floor and what type of grinder do you recommend?